Prag8855/aab/content/guides/work-visa.md

 1. **The eID activation code**
     This letter arrives first.
 Save it for later.
 You need it to [activate the eID function](#activate-your-eid) of your work visa.
 2. **Your work visa**
     Around 2 weeks later, you receive your work visa, or an invitation to collect it at the *Ausländerbehörde*.[^28] If you did not pay the {{ NATIONAL_VISA_FEE|cur }}€ fee, you must pay it during your *Ausländerbehörde* visit.
-The fee is [tax-deductible](/glossary/steuerlich%20Absetzbar).
+The fee is [tax-deductible](/glossary/steuerlich%20Absetzbar), so keep the receipt.

 Your work visa is a plastic card.
 The expiration date is written on it.
 It's usually **valid for 3 years**.[^17] If you have a limited work contract, your work visa is valid for a shorter time.
 For example, if you have a 2 year work contract, your work visa is valid for 2 years + 3 months.[^3]

-You also get a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)* that describes the conditions of your work visa.
+You also get a *[Zusatzblatt](/glossary/Zusatzblatt%20%28residence%20permit%29)*.
+It describes the conditions of your work visa.
 For example, it can say that you can freelance, or that you can only work for your current employer.

 Check if the information on your work visa is correct.
 The *Ausländerbehörde* sometimes makes mistakes.